What Is Depression? Depression Meaning, Risk Factors, And Types

 Being in the minority can add stress to an individual’s life.
 Hispanic people who live in the USA may not speak the language and may also be far from any family.
 LGBTQ+ individuals may feel pressure to adhere to society’s sense of “normal” and can feel alone in the world as they learn who they are.
 These pressures alone can cause depression to develop.
 When risk factors come into play, the mental health concerns in these groups can be seen more clearly.

 First responders experience trauma as a part of their job.
 Policemen and women, firefighters, and EMS workers are on the front lines helping those in need on some of the worst days of their lives.
 With such experiences, PTSD, depression, and anxiety tend to set in.
 In fact, first responders are 20% more likely to commit suicide than the general population.
+The increase in suicide attempts is one of the emerging health topics, and highlights the importance of raising awareness for health care workers on the front lines.
 Because of the background involved in how these individuals developed depression, their mental health experience is often unlike anyone else.

 iStock